 The processing of an MSPE letter will take five business days.
 The medical school will upload the MSPE letter to the EMSWP ERAS, an Electronic Residency Application Service of the Association of American Medical Colleges (AAMC).

-With the manual generation of MSPE letter data integrity is difficult to maintain.
-The lack of real-time data adds to the complexity of the generation of MSPE letters.
+Data integrity is difficult to maintain with manual generation of MSPE letters.
+The lack of real-time data adds to the complexity of generating MSPE letters.

-The students and the medical school have to perform multiple checks to ensure accuracy.
-This will consume a lot of time and simultaneously increase the cost.
+The students and the medical school must perform multiple checks to ensure accuracy.
+This will consume much time and simultaneously increase the cost.

 The educational path of a medical school is unique, which calls for special techniques to manage the students and their curriculum.